bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 **It is important!** Source codes from GitHub must be downloaded only by cloning.
-Website interface allows to download files as zip-archive, but `bootstrap.***`  will not work in unpacked archive. `bootstrap.***` script in `simple-refal` repository considers that repository is connected to the folder `distrib` as sub-module and it can be initialized with `git submodule init` and `git submodule update` commands.
+Website interface allows to download files as zip-archive, but `bootstrap.***`  will not work in unpacked archive. `bootstrap.***` script in `refal-5-lambda` repository considers that repository is connected to the folder `distrib` as sub-module and it can be initialized with `git submodule init` and `git submodule update` commands.
 In downloaded archive `distrib` folder will stay empty, which means that it will be impossible to bootstrap from the